bangconghuynh/qsym2/README.md

     It is possible to install the `qsym2` binary into a different path by running
     ```bash
-        cargo install --features full --path . --root /custom/install/path/for/qsym2
+        cargo install --features full --path . --root custom/install/path/for/qsym2
     ```
     instead.
 The custom path `/custom/install/path/for/qsym2` must then be added to the `$PATH` environment variable to make `qsym2` discoverable by the operating system.

 ### Python-library compilation
-The following instructions assume that the `full` and `python` features are to be compiled on a Debian/Ubuntu distro and then installed as a Python library inside a conda environment.
+The following instructions assume that the `openblas-static`, `integrals`, and `python` features are to be compiled on a Debian/Ubuntu distro and then installed as a Python library inside a conda environment.
+These features are specified in the `pyproject.toml` file.

 1. Follow steps 1 to 4 under the *Binary compilation* section above to install the required prerequisites.
 2. Make sure that the Anaconda package manager is available on your system.
 Instructions for installing Anaconda on a Linux system can be found [here](https://docs.anaconda.com/free/anaconda/install/linux/).